 Similarly, menstruating girls are pushed into isolation, and therefore suffer reduced freedom of movement, and culturally prohibited from participating in daily activities.
 Consequently, menstrual hygiene has been somewhat ignored by many.

 For many girls around the world, it’s a barrier to going to school.
-So, we at J Initiative are working to provide easy access to sanitary products and education to help girls manage their periods better.
+So, we at Child Online Africa are working to provide easy access to sanitary products and education to help girls manage their periods better.

 Most girls go through their periods very secretively and don’t really bother to figure out if their practices are hygienic or not.
 Sometimes girls use unhygienic means of maintaining their menstruation or even wear the same napkin for a whole day.
 Girls in less privileged places like villages and small towns still use unhygienic reusable cloth during their periods.
 Isn’t this sad?